davidsantana06/flask-arch/README.md

 # Flask Arch

-Flask Arch is a template repository designed for creating Flask applications oriented towards services, with code that is thoughtfully organized and divided according to the purposes of each component.
-This template provides the flexibility to choose between two project versions:
-`multi-module-app`, ideal for complex applications segmented by modules, and `single-module-app`, intended for smaller projects with a single main module.
+Flask Arch is a template for developing small to medium-sized Flask applications.
+This project has been meticulously crafted with attention to the smallest details, featuring a modular structure, well-organized configuration and loading, as well as native integration with some of the key technologies commonly used by Flask developers.
 <br /><br /><br />